-Using myself as subject along with family and strangers, I construct compositions in which clothed figures either alone or in groups express existential feelings through gesture.
-Taking refuge in grainy degraded color pallets referencing the past and relying on strong light sources I reduce my figures to their pithy bulk.
+Using myself as subject along with family and strangers, I construct compositions in which figures either alone or in groups express existential feelings through gesture.
+Taking refuge in grainy degraded color palettes referencing the past and relying on strong light sources I reduce my figures to their pithy bulk.
 Although I am alarmed at times by the resulting effect, it is the calmness that arises from the figure’s diffuse circuity and the negative space around them that serves as a counterpoint.
 My work ultimately relies on the balance of opposing forces and their tension as a place of inquiry.
 In some of my darker pieces this can be expressed as anger squashed down, resigned to weirdness, with a comic edge that acts as a loophole to save me from the double bind of the human condition.